Demetress Bell

-Demetress Carte Bell (born May 3, 1984), formerly known as Demetrius Bell, is a former American football offensive tackle.
-After playing college football for Northwestern State, he was drafted by the Buffalo Bills in the seventh round of the 2008 NFL Draft.
-He played for the Bills for four seasons and one season in Philadelphia.
-Impressively, Bell made the NFL and played for half a decade without ever having played a down of high school football, or having gone to college with the intention of playing football.
-He is the son of former basketball player Karl Malone.
+Demetress Carte Bell (born May 3, 1984), formerly known as Demetrius Bell, is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+After playing college football for the Northwestern State Demons, he was selected by the Buffalo Bills in the seventh round of the 2008 NFL draft.

+Bell played for the Bills for three seasons and one season in Philadelphia.
+He is notable for making the NFL and playing for half a decade without ever having played a down of high school football, or having gone to college with the intention of playing football.
+He is the son of NBA Hall of Famer Karl Malone.

 Early life

 Bell, who spelled his first name "Demetrius" until 2012 when he discovered it was actually spelled "Demetress", was born in 1984 to 13-year-old Gloria Bell of Summerfield, Louisiana, and Karl Malone, then a 20-year-old college basketball player and future National Basketball Association (NBA) star, and a fellow native of Summerfield.
-Malone and Demetress Bell had previously spoken on only one occasion prior to repairing their relationship in 2014.
+Malone and Bell had previously spoken on only one occasion prior to repairing their relationship in 2014.

 As a young teenager, Bell played more softball than he did Malone's sport of basketball.
 He did not play organized football at all during that time.
 Eventually, during high school, he took up basketball and played well enough to receive a scholarship to Northwestern State University, where he played in 88 games over the course of the 2003–04, 2004–05, and 2006–07 seasons.
 Bell was one of only four NCAA athletes to play both basketball and football in Division I in 2007.
 After the 2006–07 season, he decided to give up basketball to concentrate on his development in football.